Attack on the Pentagon

 The long drive and the wait to enter through Pentagon security kept McNamara anxious.
 It was his responsibility to the President, and the American people to keep cool in these trying times.
 McNamara and a secret service agent entered the cramped elevator, which McNamara could feel boxing him in with every passing moment.
 The agent placed his finger to his earpiece, informing the other agents on the floor below of his arrival.

-The elevator doors opened to the brightly-lit war room, and before McNamara was a small gathering of secret service agents, who cleared a path on his arrival.
-Between them was the president himself, John F. Kennedy.
+The elevator doors opened to the brightly-lit war room, and before McNamara was a small gathering of secret service agents nearly identical in complexion and height, who cleared a path on his arrival.
+Between them was the president himself, John Kennedy.
 President Kennedy turned to Robert McNamara, and the two exchanged pleasantries as they entered the elevator together.

 Both shared an enormous respect for one another, President Kennedy fully entrusting McNamara with the responsibility of creating this historical meeting, and Secretary McNamara allowing the President's presence to calm him of all his worries.